 Stack that washer and dryer!

-Make the most of your laundry room space by choosing a stackable washer and dryer.
+Make the most of your laundry room space by choosing a stacked washer and dryer.
 Either choose ones that can already be stacked or install cabinetry with units to store them on top of one another.
 Or, if you can't install your laundry machines under built-in countertops or behind a closed door, just add an extended shelf on top of them.
 This will give you more space so that you can pull out your ironing board and iron in your laundry room as well!

-Choose smart shelving and storage
+Choose smart storage and shelving

-Shelving is oh-so-important when it comes to laundry room ideas.
+Smart storage and shelving is oh-so-important when it comes to laundry room ideas.
 After all, you need somewhere to store all those bits and bobs (a box just for what has been left in pockets, for instance)!
 We highly recommend a shelf for your laundry room or laundry room wall cabinets.
 Remember to use all available walls when installing storage to make the most of the space!

 If you have plenty of countertops or shelving space, use large, fancy glass jars to store your detergent pods, cleaning powders, wooden pegs and conditioning beads: such a cute laundry room idea!

-Get organised with laundry baskets
+Get organized with laundry baskets

-Think carefully about laundry room paint colours
+Think carefully about laundry room paint colors

 Hide everything away with closed cabinetry